Jgriff1995/TechnicalQuestions/README.md

 The run script assumes the Java file is located in the current directory or its subdirectories.
 If the Java file is part of a package, the script will create the necessary directory structure and run the program with the fully qualified class name.
-The .gitignore file will ignore the directory nested inside /Problem_Name/target/problemSolution.class.
+The `.gitignore` file will ignore the directory nested inside` /Problem_Name/target/problemSolution.class`.
 Class files are not uploaded.

-The run script assumes you are currently in the Root Folder /TechnicalQuestions
+Both scripts assumes you are currently in the Root Folder `./TechnicalQuestions`

 ---